Character Setup

 Initializing The Rollback Proxy

-In this example, the primitive setup exists in the pawn’s skeleton asset so we can use SetupSkeletalMeshRenderer which will extract that and reproduce the collision setup as basic shapes.
+In this example, the primitive setup exists in the pawn’s skeleton asset so we can use SetupSkeletalMeshRenderer which will extract that and reproduce the collision setup from the matching bones as basic shapes.
 RollbackBones is a list of bones that we would like to create the primitive for and the collision profile and object names must match the ProjectileTarget collision preset that we set up in the previous section.
 Once set up, change the collision profile of the SkeletalMeshComponent so that we no longer hit it with projectiles.

 Dealing Damage